caboche/CuReSim-LoRM/README.md

 The **-o** parameter can be used for the name of the output directory

 train_CuReSim-LoRM.py produces several files:
-1. curesim_reads.fastq: the file containing simulated reads
+1. curesim_reads.fastq: the file containing the simulated reads
 2. OUTPUT_ERRORS.txt: the profile file that can be given to CuReSim-LoRM
 3. error_model.pdf: a plot showing the fitting of the error model with the real data
 4. log.txt: the CuReSim-LoRM log file containing data on the simulation process (